ryunp/ahk-array/README.md

 * unshift

 ### Installation
-There are two options for using importing these functions, either as global functions stored in **array_.ahk** or by extending the built-in Array object stored in **array_base.ahk**.
-The sorting function in both files depends on the object defined in **array_quicksort.ahk**.
+There are two options for using these functions, either as global functions stored in **array_.ahk** or by extending the built-in Array object with the object stored in **array_base.ahk**.
+The sorting function in both files depend on the object defined in **array_quicksort.ahk**.
 This object must be present for sorting to work properly.

 Some dislike extending built-in objects.
-For that reason **array_base.ahk**'s base object does not automatically extend Array.
-Extending Array, or a custom collections object, is left to the implementer (See _**Extend Array Object**_  below).
+For that reason **array_base.ahk**'s object does not automatically extend Array.
+Extending Array, or a custom collections object, is left to the implementer (See _**As Array Object Extension**_  below).

 ### Usage
 _**As Global Functions**_
-**array_.ahk** contains each ported function as a global function declaration in the form of *array_<func>*.
+**array_.ahk** contains each ported function as a global function declaration in the form of *array_\<func\>*.
 The input array is always located in the first parameter position.

 Usage: `array_<fn>(array[, params*])`
 ```autohotkey